amithuu/amithuu/README.md

 - 🔭 I’m currently working on [talentplace.ai]

-- 🌱 I’m currently learning Python Django Advance Concepts liek Signals|Middleware and some external libraries liek Celery!!
+- 🌱 I’m currently learning Python Django Advance Concepts liek Signals|Middleware and some external libraries like Celery!!

 - ❓ Ask me about anything related to Python and related technologies